-PsychologyGrade 11-122nd Semester1 creditRAIThis college prep course will provide a fundamentally sound introduction to psychology.The entire spectrum ofpsychology will be introduced, including its main theorists.The class will balance between theory and practice.
+PsychologyGrade 11-122nd Semester1 creditRAIThis is a college preparatory course that will provide an introduction to the scientific study of human behavior and mental processes.
+The entire spectrum of psychology will be introduced, including its main theorists, the brain, consciousness, human development, and the principles of learning.
+The class will balance between theory and practice.